So what are the differences between the metal sculptures I create that are fixed, or "static', and the automatons I

 LEARNING THIS ART

-This art requires knowledge of electrical design, engineering, automation and motor controls, electronic circuitry and logic programming, multiple welding techniques, such as TIG, MIG, and "stick" welding of various types of metals, as well as engineering skills in 3-dimensional construction, creative 3D design, metallurgy, metal forging, artistic sculpture, and even chemistry that is used in treating metals and creating unique patinas and lasting finishes.
+This art often requires knowledge of electrical design, engineering, automation and motor controls, electronic circuitry and logic programming, multiple welding techniques, such as TIG, MIG, and "stick" welding of various types of metals, as well as engineering and design skills in 3-dimensional construction, metallurgy, metal forging, artistic sculpture, and even chemistry that is used in treating metals and creating unique patinas and lasting finishes.
 It is the most demanding of all arts I have ever worked with, in part because it requires skills in so many different disciplines and the ability to get those disciplines to work together as one.
 Yet it is one of the most rewarding forms of art for me, as I have the privilege of activating a lifetime of multiple fields of study and practice in what I do, and all in a single creation.

 ABOUT STATIC SCULPTURES

 I also produce metal static sculptures and I do enjoy that discipline as well.
 I create these from scrap metal objects, antique metal tools, hardware, and other fun items, often dating over a century old, forgotten, lost to time.
 I love taking these items, each with their hugely diverse histories, often with amazing stories, and putting them together in a harmonious way to create one beautiful form.
 It's a merger of multiple paths of life in one artistic creation.

 The act of creating new life, new art, from abandoned found objects is a deeply satisfying way of contributing to making the earth a more beautiful place.
 I enjoy both, creating recycled automatons and stationary art, but I often find myself drawn to the machines more.
 There's really nothing like starting from a single metal object, building on with your two hands until the culmination is a creature that comes alive in front of your very eyes.
 I am grateful to have this opportunity!